-- Linear Algebra for the 21st Century This textbook provides an innovative introduction and development of the power of linear algebra in modern science, engineering and computing.
-Soon to be published by Oxford University Press.
+- Linear Algebra for the 21st Century This textbook provides an forward-looking introduction and development of the power of linear algebra in modern science, engineering and computing.
+It is designed with established learning principles.
+Published by Oxford University Press.

 - The best LaTeX introduction shows how to transform plain text into a beautifully typeset document in LaTeX.
 It introduces what many consider are the most important fundamentals of LaTeX2e.
 See youtube playlist.